-Burger King uses its marketing mix (4Ps) as a response to the dynamic and saturated condition of the global quick service restaurant industry.
-The marketing mix is a combination of strategies and tactics to effectively implement a marketing plan.
-In this case, Burger King’s marketing mix aims to maximize competitiveness against a wide variety of players.
-However, major firms like McDonald’s and Wendy’s are in the focus of Burger King’s marketing mix efforts.
-These efforts support the company’s long-term goal of achieving the top position in the fast food restaurant industry.
+Burger King uses its marketing mix (4Ps) as a response to the dynamic and saturated condition of the global quick-service restaurant industry.
+The marketing mix is a combination of strategies and tactics for effectively implementing a marketing plan.
+In this case, Burger King’s marketing mix aims to maximize competitiveness against a variety of players.
+For instance, the restaurant chain competes with other large firms, including McDonald’s, Wendy’s, KFC, Arby’s, Subway, and Dunkin’, as well as Starbucks and Tim Hortons.
+Considering this competitive environment, the marketing mix supports Burger King’s mission statement and vision statement, and the long-term goal of achieving the top position in the international fast-food restaurant market.

-Burger King operates as a quick service restaurant business focusing on burgers as its main product.
-This component of the marketing mix presents organizational outputs offered to target customers.
-Burger King’s main product lines are as follows:
+Burger King operates as a quick-service restaurant business focusing on burgers as its main product, although other products are also significant in generating sales revenues.
+This component of the marketing mix presents the organizational outputs offered to target customers, who are diners or consumers of the company’s food and beverage products.
+In this product mix, the following are Burger King’s products:

 - Burgers